Apply for a passport

 Online services

-In many countries outside the European Union (EU), you need a passport to enter the country.
-As a German citizen, you can apply for a German passport.
+In many countries outside the European Union (EU), you need a passport to enter.
+If you are a German citizen, you can apply for a German passport.

 It can be applied for by all age groups from birth and allows visa-free travel to over 170 countries.